48X Dental Officer

 Like other healthcare officers, dentists receive standard officer allowances and may also qualify for profession-specific accession or retention incentives depending on current Air Force needs.

-- BAS: $328.48 monthly
+- BAS: $328.48 monthly for officers

 Civilian Value